COVID-19 Status: at midnight on Monday, March 16, 2020, San Francisco was placed under a "shelter-in-place" order.

 Hotels are accepting reservations, but travelers are urged to limit contact with others in the hotel.

-Schools: many private schools are open.
-SF public schools started in-person learning for all students this fall.
-Masks will be required for students in SF public schools.
+Schools: public and private schools are open.
+SF public schools started in-person learning for all students last fall.
+Masks are no longer required for students in SF public or private schools.

 Indoor gyms and indoor movie theaters are open to full capacity.